Community Climate Funding logo Community Climate Funding logo

 Training

-Specialized training courses such as guardians or keepers training (e.g., Streamkeepers, Wetlandkeepers etc.); technical and scientific application training (e.g., GPS, mapping, data, testing equipment); sampling and surveying techniques, monitoring and cameras, remote sensing or vegetation monitoring, or for development of a conservation leader(s) in Indigenous communities by supporting post-secondary training (1 or 2 year certificate/diploma).
+• Specialized training courses relevant to the project such as guardians or keepers training (e.g., Streamkeepers, Wetlandkeepers, etc.); technical and scientific training (e.g., GPS, mapping, data collection, testing equipment); sampling and surveying techniques, monitoring and cameras, remote sensing or vegetation monitoring that directly link to project objectives; or training for the development of a conservation leader(s) in Indigenous communities by supporting post-secondary training (1- or 2-year certificate/diploma).

 Ineligible Costs